Personal Financial Statement Calculator

 What is a personal financial statement?

-How often should I prepare a personal financial statement?
+How often should I update my personal financial statement?